algorithmiaio/dev-center/_pages/clients/php.md

 ## Getting Started with Algorithmia

+The official Algorithmia PHP Client is [available](https://packagist.org/packages/algorithmia/algorithmia) via [Composer](https://packagist.org/):
+{% highlight bash %}
+composer require algorithmia/algorithmia
+{% endhighlight %}

+For non-Composer installs, use the [source](https://github.com/algorithmiaio/algorithmia-php).

-The official Algorithmia PHP Client is available on [GitHub](https://github.com/algorithmiaio/algorithmia-php), and for more information and examples using the PHP Client you can check out the [PHP Client README](https://github.com/algorithmiaio/algorithmia-php/blob/master/README.md).
+For more information and examples using the PHP Client you can check out the [PHP Client README](https://github.com/algorithmiaio/algorithmia-php/blob/master/README.md).

-To get started, first [download the Algorithmia PHP Client](https://github.com/algorithmiaio/algorithmia-php) and copy the Algorithmia folder into your project.
-Then, run `composer update` to get the packages the client needs (if you don't have Composer already, get it [here](https://getcomposer.org/)).

 ## Authentication